Exterior - Bensberg Town Hall Germany Gottfried Böhm

 About Gottfried Böhm

 Gottfried Böhm (1920 – 2021) was a German architect and sculptor.
-His work ranges from the simple to the complex, using many different kinds of materials, with results that sometimes appear humble, sometimes monumental.
-He has been described in the sixties as an expressionist, and more recently, as post-Bauhaus.
-Still, almost always, he stands alone in departing from the conventions of established architecture, seeking to go one step beyond.
+His work ranges from simple to complex, using many different materials, with results that sometimes appear humble and sometimes monumental.
+He has been described in the sixties as an expressionist and, more recently, as post-Bauhaus.
+Still, he almost always stands alone in departing from the conventions of established architecture, seeking to go one step beyond.

 Works from Gottfried Böhm